walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 ### Existing GitHub Actions CI

-The reusable `.github/workflows/gradle.yml` runs the combined basic VCI / HAIP / batch matrix in the existing `conformance` job, after wallet/verifier tests.
+The reusable `.github/workflows/gradle.yml` runs the combined basic VCI / HAIP / batch matrix alongside wallet/verifier tests in the existing `conformance` job's `Run conformance tests` step, using one live Gradle `test` invocation.
-The regular build enables the issuer phase through conformance eligibility; the existing `run-issuer-conformance` and `run-haip-conformance` inputs both select it.
+The regular build enables issuer testing through conformance eligibility; the existing `run-issuer-conformance` and `run-haip-conformance` inputs both select it.
 Release workflows already set those inputs.
 Checkout, Gradle setup and browser installation are shared; there is no separate issuer job.

-Wallet/verifier test commands and soft-fail settings are unchanged.
-Their JUnit report and conformance summaries are published before issuer-only Gradle runs can overwrite test output.
-Their tunnels are stopped after reporting, and issuer startup rejects an occupied port 7005 rather than terminating an unknown process.
+Issuer2 is built, configured and started before the shared test step.
+Its port is 7005; verifier2 uses 7003 and the in-process VP/VCI wallets use 7015/7016 (their public adapters use 7006/7007).
+There is no wallet/issuer port collision.
+Startup rejects an occupied issuer port rather than terminating an unknown process.

-Issuer settings are step-scoped, and its tests run in a separate Gradle invocation.
-A wallet/verifier test failure does not skip the issuer phase when shared setup succeeded; either phase can still fail the shared job.
-Maven publication already waits for this job, so an issuer failure now also prevents publication.
+Wallet/verifier tests retain the repository's `CONFORMANCE_ALLOW_FAILURE` setting.
+`OPENID4VCI_CONFORMANCE_STRICT=true` overrides that policy only for issuer results, and `OPENID4VCI_CONFORMANCE_REQUIRE_BATCH_PASS=true` still requires executed batch coverage.
+One JUnit report covers all roles; issuer result artifacts remain separate.
+The live test task uses `--rerun` and disables configuration caching so it cannot reuse old test results or stale environment settings, while dependency compilation can stay up to date.
+Cacheless runs retain `--rerun-tasks`.

+If optional issuer setup fails, wallet/verifier tests can still execute and the job retains the setup failure.
+No issuer target is exported unless its setup succeeds.
+Issuer tests have a 90-minute timeout; the shared step has no new 90-minute limit on wallet/verifier testing.
+Services and tunnels are stopped by always-run cleanup.
+Maven publication waits for the shared job, including issuer results.

-CI invokes the existing Gradle `test` task with `--tests id.walt.openid4vp.conformance.IssuerConformanceTests`, not the local wrapper and not a new Gradle task.
+CI invokes the existing Gradle `test` task without an issuer-only `--tests` filter, so it also discovers `IssuerConformanceTests` when the prepared issuer URL is exported.
+It does not use the local wrapper or a new Gradle task.
 It uses `conformance.waltid.cloud:443` and checks `/api/server` for revision `db1080a`, tag `release-v5.2.3`, version `5.2.4` before starting the issuer.
 A hosted-suite upgrade requires reviewing the pin and batch exceptions;
 never bypass that check to get a green build.